Hello. I am Deepak Kundu, an avid book reader and quotes collector. As a hobby, I collect interesting quotes from the books that I read.

-This post is a collection of quotes from the book - Relentless by Tim S. Grover.
-Relentless is about what it takes to achieve total mental and physical dominance, showing you how to be relentless and achieve whatever you desire.
+This post is a collection of 45 quotes from the book - Relentless by Tim Grover.
+I hope you find these quotes useful.

 To be the best, whether in sports or business or any other aspect of life, it’s never enough to just get to the top; you have to stay there, and then you have to climb higher, because there’s always someone right behind you trying to catch up.

 If you’re relentless, there is no halfway, no could or should or maybe.
 Don’t tell me the glass is half-full or half-empty; you either have something in that glass or you don’t.
 Decide.
 Commit.
 Act.
 Succeed.
 Repeat.

 I’m not going to tell you how to change.
 People don’t change.
 I want you to trust who you already are, and get to that Zone where you can shut out all the noise, all the negativity and fear and distractions and lies, and achieve whatever you want, in whatever you do.

 That’s your name on the jersey.
 Remind them who you are.
 Go get what’s yours.

 Greatness makes you a legend; being the best makes you an icon.
 If you want to be great, deliver the unexpected.
 If you want to be the best, deliver a miracle.

 At the highest level of success in any area, everyone has reached some degree of outstanding achievement, so we’re talking about shades of greatness.
 But if you want to be the very best of the best, it’s the details that make the difference.